passionlim/intensive/Script_HW_5th_week_5th_day.md

 While A+ing , B
 - While drinking coffee, my dad read the newspaper.
 - My dad read the news paper while drinking coffee.
-- My dad read the news paper, drinking coffee.
+- My dad read the news paper in drinking coffee.

 The one man
 - one of them